Bartłomiej Mróz

 Mar 19, 2026 Member of Scientific Committee and jury member for the student recording competition at OSKA 2026 (X Ogólnopolska Studencka Konferencja Akustyków — jubilee edition), Poznań, 19–22 March.

-Mar 01, 2026 Appointed mentor of the Sound and Image Engineering student research club (KNIDiO).
+Mar 01, 2026 Appointed mentor of the Sound and Image Engineering student research club (KNIDiO) and Faculty Advisor of the AES Student Section at Gdańsk University of Technology.

 Michele Pizzi, and Bartłomiej Mróz